mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 ### UiKit Settings

 The UiKit settings is primarily for the back end , which at the moment is being implemented in certain areas.
 This is only needed most of the time in the front-end framework of the component.
 VDM has added it to Component Builder simply that if at some point it is decided to start adding a front end shop for the components that's being developed.[00:04:00](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m00s) That's part of front end distributing software that possibly will be designed eventually.
 You could install this and then run it.
-It is like factory with a front end.
+It is like a factory with a front end.
 That is still in planning.
 As there might be some security risks, users are advised to use the Component Builder offline.
 [00:04:35](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m35s) <<<<<<<